rails/thor/README.md

 This will generate two files - "devise/lib/devise.rb" and "devise/spec/devise_spec.rb".

+## Making an executable

+You may want to make a script as an executable command.
+Let the line <tt>#{your thor class name}.start</tt> be the end of the script.

+Example: mythorcommand.rb

+    #!/usr/bin/env ruby
+    require "rubygems" # ruby1.9 doesn't "require" it though require "thor"
+    class MyThorCommand < Thor
+      desc "foo", "Prints foo"
+      def one
+        puts "foo"
+      end
+    end
+    MyThorCommand.start

+Then make the script executable:

+    chmod a+x mythorcommand.rb

+Now you can type:

+    ./mythorcommand.rb foo

 ## Further Reading

 Thor offers many scripting possibilities beyond these examples.
 Be sure to read